TomiyokaTanaka/growtopia_cracked/readme.md

 which can be installed [here][tutorial_resources] to install `SavedData.zip` then extract the zip to get the ***growtopia installer*** to install the game.

 ## 3. Importing the game to ghidra
-To prepare for analysing the binary, we need to import it to ghidra

 1. open ***ghidra*** then go to ***file->New Project ...***
 ![tutorials_img](tutorials/2.png)